Nora Tamba writes for consumers about banking in the Philippines.

 - Has more than 950 domestic branches, more than 2,300 ATMs, more than 170 Cash-Accept machines and more than 30 foreign branches and offices as of December 2019

 - One of only three banks that releases Xoom US-dollar remittances in US dollars to recipients

 - Outstanding policemen in service

 It's one of a few banks that still offer an ATM savings account with a maintaining balance requirement of only 500 pesos.

 Its mandate is to help farmers and agricultural businesses.

 - More than 800 branches in the Philippines, Hong Kong and Europe, and close to 3,000 ATMs and Cash Deposit machines as of 2017.

 - The first Philippine bank to install Cash Deposit machines where one can deposit peso bills without using an envelope and with the ATM deposit instantly credited.
 Many of their deposit machines can be accessed any time of the day or night.
 Now BDO and Metrobank have their own deposit machines, but they're usually installed inside branches and not available after banking hours.

-- Its subsidiary BPI Family Bank offers a low-interest Mastercard BPI Family Credit Card.
-Monthly finance charge is 2%, computed from posting date.
-Annual fee is 1,000 pesos, free for the first year.
+- Its subsidiary, BPI Family Bank, offers a low-interest Mastercard BPI Family Credit Card.
+The monthly finance charge is 2%, computed from posting date.
+The annual fee is 1,000 pesos, free for the first year.

 *Notes: The BPI Classic Card, which offered a lower monthly interest rate and lower-cost installment and loan features, has been discontinued by BPI.
 BPI offered other types of credit cards to Classic cardholders to which existing BPI transferred Classic payables and retained whatever rates were given during Classic transactions until such transactions were fully paid.